Anglo Saxons ruled most of England from the 5th century until the Norman Conquest of England in 1066.

 The mail coat carried a lot of weight, slowing down the movements of the warrior during combat on the battlefield.
 It seems probable that many Anglo Saxon warriors chose not to wear mail so as to keep their movements swift on the battlefield.

 Anglo Saxon Armour

 Anglo Saxon Helmets

-A single-piece Anglo Saxon helmet usually came with a face-mask as well as a neck-guard to effectively shield the body above the shoulders.
+A single-piece Anglo Saxon helmet usually came with a face mask as well as a neck-guard to effectively shield the body above the shoulders.
 A multi-piece helmet was inexpensive to produce but was less durable and sturdy.
-Anglo Saxon warriors often had different animals such as boars engraved or painted on their helmets to give it a distinct identity.
+Anglo Saxon warriors often had different animals such as boars engraved or painted on their helmets to give them a distinct identity.

 Anglo Saxon Chainmail could block axe blows but was easily pierced by pointed weapons like swords